 Adults: 5 percent

 Youth 12-18: 60 percent

 Approximately 40 percent of frequent park users will be people experiencing disabilities and their families (including non-family support providers).
 Ethnic communities will use the park in approximate proportion to their population in the surrounding community.
 Ultimately, the entire region benefits from a unique park space exemplifying the values of a shared society in which all people are included and welcomed.

-Through Access for All, Tualatin Hills Park Foundation is raising an additional $1.5 million to be invested in the features that enhance accessibility in accordance with the project's vision.
+Through Access for All, Tualatin Hills Park Foundation and THPRD raise $1.58 million to support the consturction of amenities to enhance accessibility in accordance with the project's vision.

 Together, we can provide Access For All and continue the proud history of the Tualatin Hills Park & Recreation District.